DGreegman/NETS/README.md

 - **Language Choice:** Supports both TypeScript and standard JavaScript.
 - **Database Integration:** Choose between Mongoose, Sequelize, Prisma, or no database at all.
 - **Testing Framework:** Optionally include Jest for testing.
+- **API Documentation:** Optionally include Swagger for API documentation.
 - **Modern Project Structure:** Creates a logical and scalable directory structure (controllers, services, routes, etc.).
 - **Optimized Tooling:** Comes with ESLint, Prettier, and an optimized `tsconfig.json` for TypeScript projects.
 - **Faster Installation:** Automatically detects and uses `pnpm` or `yarn` if available, resulting in a faster and more efficient setup.
 - **Essential Scripts:** `package.json` is pre-configured with `dev`, `start`, `build`, and `test` scripts.
 - **Automatic `.gitignore` and `.env`:** Generates essential `.gitignore` and `.env` files from the start.
 - **User-Friendly Feedback:** Displays a loading spinner during dependency installation.
 - **CI/CD Ready:** Includes a basic GitHub Actions workflow for automated testing.

 ## End-to-End Testing